frederic-perez/AmE-dictionary/data/dictionary.md

 __rule__ _n_ (Printing, Lithography & Bookbinding) A printed or drawn character in the form of a long thin line.
 __rum idea__
 __rumble<sup>1</sup>__ _n_ :two: __1__ A loud low dull continuous noise. _Syn_ grumble, grumbling, rumbling __2__ A fight between rival gangs of adolescents.
-__rumble<sup>2</sup>__ _v_ :eight: (rumbled, rumbling) Are you ready to rumble?
+__rumble<sup>2</sup>__ _v_ :nine: (rumbled, rumbling) Are you ready to rumble?
 To rumble is to throw down, or fight.
-If you hear a truck rumble down your street, don’t put up your dukes — to rumble also means to make a low, deep sound. _Rumbling 33 yards._ _Thunder rumbled._
+If you hear a truck rumble down your street, don’t put up your dukes — to rumble also means to make a low, deep sound. _Rumbling 33 yards._ _Thunder rumbled._ _The cart rumbled and lurched._
 __rumblings__ :two::hammer: _Rumblings about the trade._
 __rumdum__
 __rumhead__ _n_ An alcoholic.